 - develop proposed risk management measures, if required

 - consult the public on the draft report and then review comments

 - publish the final report

-- verify that the country can meet the recommended biosecurity requirements
+- verify that the country can meet the recommended risk management measures

 - develop import conditions

 - publish import conditions in our Biosecurity Import Conditions system (BICON).